kevinzamoraa/kevinzamoraa/README.md

 ✍️ &nbsp;In my free time, I pursue Graphic and Web Designing and sometimes also Logo Designing and Writing as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at kevin.zamora.amela@gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Resume](http://www.kevinzamora) (_It is currently in development with Angular and Firebase services_) for more details about me.
+📄 &nbsp;For more info: Please have a look at my [Resume](http://www.kevinzamora) or at my [Linkedin Profile](https://www.linkedin.com/in/kevin-zamora-webdev/) (_The web resume is currently in development with Angular and Firebase services_) for more details about me.
 I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>